Read through our frequently asked questions to find out more about the in and outs of buying a house

 How is a completion date chosen?

-Once both parties have signed the contracts, the mortgage will be requested from the lender by your solicitor.
-The mortgage lender will let your solicitor know when the funds will be released, then your solicitor and the seller’s solicitor will consult both parties and agree a completion date.
+Once both parties have signed the contracts, your solicitor will request the mortgage funds from the lender.
+The mortgage lender will let your solicitor know when the funds will be released, then your solicitor and the seller's solicitor will consult both parties and agree a completion date.
 However, possible completion dates are usually discussed earlier to allow services like removals to be arranged.

 How and when do I get the keys?

 The contract will detail specifically where and when you collect the keys and what time the seller has to vacate the property.
-The norm is that the seller must vacate the property by 12pm, and the keys collected from the seller’s estate agent at 2pm.
+The seller is usually required to vacate the property by 12pm, and the keys collected from the seller's estate agent at 2pm.

 What happens to my title deeds?